 Requests for special domain names on DU's central Web server

 Generally, high-level directories like those listed above are reserved for divisions or departments.
 Sections of departments and special programs operated within departments should be subdirectories of department directories.
-For example, Web pages for the University Technology Services Computer Help desk are located at www.du.edu/uts/helpdesk/.
+For example, Web pages for the Information Technology Computer Help desk are located at www.du.edu/it/helpdesk/.

 Requests for special domain names redirected to external (non-DU) servers

-University Technology Services will not provide redirection for domain names residing on servers not owned and controlled by DU.
-An example is the domain name abcxyz.du.edu which Department X has set up independently of UTS and which is currently hosted on servers owned and operated by Company Y through a contractual arrangement with Department X.
+Information Technology will not provide redirection for domain names residing on servers not owned and controlled by DU.
+An example is the domain name abcxyz.du.edu which Department X has set up independently of IT and which is currently hosted on servers owned and operated by Company Y through a contractual arrangement with Department X.

 If you or your department choose to have Web pages hosted on a non-DU server, you should: